sudovivek/File-Transfer/linux-file-transfer/remote-to-local/README.md

     python -m http.server 80

-**On the lcoal PC, run the following command after launching a Python server on Remote PC**
+**On the Lcoal PC, run the following command after launching a python server on Remote PC**

     wget http://10.10.10.10/demo.txt